 Video Enhancement Preliminary Analysis

 Client attorneys submit video recordings to us for preliminary analysis.
 During this phase, we spend one hour of lab time to review the statistics of the video recording.
 We examine the compression, pixels, format and aspect ratio to name a few.
 During the preliminary analysis, we communicate to our client whether or not forensic video enhancement is possible.
 Nobody should pay high forensic laboratory rates until a forensic expert believes a video recording can be enhanced.

-A main reason we are called many times every day here at Primeau Forensics for video enhancement is because our clients want to better see the events as they occurred.
-This is mostly because they want the truth about an event, crime or altercation.
+The main reason we are called many times every day here at Primeau Forensics for video enhancement is that our clients want to better see the events as they occurred.
+This is mostly because they want the truth about an event, crime, or altercation.